potemcam/potemcam.github.io/apps/opportunities/app.md

 ---
 layout: minimal-app
-title: "Opportunities Builder"
+title: "Opportunity Builder"
-blurb: "We'll quickly build out opportunities for you."
+blurb: "We'll quickly build out opportunities for you, but with a new look."

+authenticated: true

+top-level-link: false
+priority: 1
 ---

 <link rel="manifest" href="manifest.json"/>